frederic-perez/AmE-dictionary/data/idioms.md

 __it goes without saying__ :five: It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
 __it is not a competition__
 __it is what it is__ :dart::eight: The situation, circumstance, or outcome has already happened or been decided or established, so it must be accepted even if it is undesirable. _Look, we lost the game, but it is what it is.
 All we can do is work even harder for the next one._
-__it remains to be seen__ :two: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
+__it remains to be seen__ :four: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
 __it speaks for itself__
 __it takes a village__ :four: _proverb_ Many people’s help or involvement is needed to achieve some goal.
 A shortening of the proverb, “It takes a village to raise a child.”
 __it takes two to tango__ :three::hammer: